 Dumb Money has a very impressive cast lined up, including Seth Rogen, Paul Dano, Sebastian Stan, Pete Davidson, Shailene Woodley, Dane DeHaan, Vincent D’Onofrio, Anthony Ramos, America Ferrera, Myah’la Herrold, Nick Offerman, and Talia Ryder.
 For now, there’s no word about which characters they are playing.

 Craig Gillespie (Pam & Tommy) directed Dumb Money from a script by Rebecca Angelo and Lauren Schuker Blum.
 By placing the film in October, Sony may also be positioning it for an award-season run.
-But we’ll find out for sure later this year.
+But we will find out for sure later this year.